ssoad/UAPQuestionBank/README.md

 # UAPQuestionBank
-A Question Bank app for University of Asia Pacidi
+A Question Bank app for University of Asia Pacific